paternog/PositronSource/README.md

 ### Event generation
 The beam features (primary particles) have to be set through standard `G4GeneralParticleSource` (gps) commands as in the run.mac macro.

+Alternatively the phase-space from a previous simulation (performed with CRYSTAL code) can be read.
+This can be useful to avoid simulating many times very time consuming interactions in the oriented crystals.
+This can be done by setting in the macro /gun/ReadFromFile false.

 ### Output
 PositronSource is optimised for an ntuple-based output, in which data from sensitive detectors are written event by event.
 The default output file format is the [ROOT](https://root.cern/) file (`.root`), which contains the ntuples as [tree objects](https://root.cern.ch/doc/master/classTTree.html).
 The output file is saved in `output/` (in the build path) at the end of the program execution; its name can be set in through the command `/run/setfilenamesave output/NAME_YOU_WANT.root`.
 Alternatively, different file formats can be chosen, e.g. the CSV.